 Congratulations!
 Your FYCOMPA® Instant Savings Card is now ready for use.
-When you take it to the pharmacy, you could pay no more than $10 for your FYCOMPA prescription.
+When you take it to the pharmacy, you could pay as little as $10 for your FYCOMPA prescription.
 The card is good for up to 12 months.
 Present this FYCOMPA® Instant Savings Card to the pharmacist along with your prescription.

-If you are commercially insured, you may pay no more than $10 for your FYCOMPA prescription.
+If you are commercially insured, you may pay as little as $10 for your FYCOMPA prescription.
 You may need to pay more depending on your insurance plan.
 The most that will be paid through this program is $1,300 within 12 months.

 If you have questions, please call 1-855-347-2448.